seffy/sit737-2025-t1-prac2p/README.md

-# SIT737 Cloud Native Application Development Tasks
+# SIT737 Cloud Native Application Development

 ## Setup Tools and Working Environment
-This guide outlines how to install and set up the required tools and environment for running the Calculator Microservice project.
+This guide outlines how to install and set up the required tools and environment for running the SIT737 Cloud Native Application Development Weekly Tasks.

 ### Summary of Required Tools